oeN/oen.github.io/content/posts/kubernetes-external-dns-pihole-and-a-custom-domain.md

 This is the way how **external-dns** talks to **CoreDNS**, we have to create a section in the configuration of CoreDNS that tells him to read the value from a certain path on the **etcd** instance we're going to configure and external-dns will update the same path with the information about the Ingresses we're going to create with our internal domain.

-Before swtiching to **etcd** directly, **CoreDNS** was using [SkyDNS](https://github.com/skynetservices/skydns) (a service built on top of etcd) to serve these kind of request, so, in the manifest files we're going to see you'll find some refuse of that implementation.
+**Note:** Before swtiching to **etcd** directly, **CoreDNS** was using [SkyDNS](https://github.com/skynetservices/skydns) (a service built on top of etcd) to serve these kind of request, so, in the manifest files we're going to see you'll find some refuse of that implementation.

 ## Install etcd

 Let's get down to business and install **etcd**, in the end is a core component of kubernetes there nothing wrong learning more about it.
 Just to let you know, don't use the internal **etcd** for a user application (like the one we want to install here), is not meant for that.

 The tutorial linked above suggest us to use the [etcd-operator](https://github.com/coreos/etcd-operator) and use [https://raw.githubusercontent.com/coreos/etcd-operator/HEAD/example/example-etcd-cluster.yaml](https://raw.githubusercontent.com/coreos/etcd-operator/HEAD/example/example-etcd-cluster.yaml) to create our etcd cluster.
 > Great, an operator nothing more simplier than that...